staticpagesjs/core/README.md

 ### Notes

-> The `controller` may return with multiple documents, each will be rendered as a separate page.
-Alternatively it may return `undefined` to prevent the rendering of the current document.

 > The usage example above does a rough presentation only and not considered to be a production ready snippet.
 Helpers to read and write documents are provided in separate packages, eg. [@static-pages/io](https://www.npmjs.com/package/@static-pages/io).

 ## Documentation